epigno/epigno-tech-blog/content/articles/en/coding-hygiene.md

 For good measure, rebase your patch set on top the latest commit in the main trunk before testing it.

+Do not pollute a patch with unrelated or cosmetic changes (e.g. add/remove a line).
+If you do think the style was bad, then fix the styling in a separate commit.
+Remember: *Each patch should be justifiable on its own merits.*

 ## Commit messages

 For bigger projects, commit message can be structured as follows: